MCSO’s heat-seeking drones critical in finding missing persons

 McCoy says these cameras can come in handy, especially after sundown.
 “We are often called at night to come and assist patrol.”

 Sgt.
-Matthew Battone says with these drones and other devices, the team was able to locate the missing man in about five minutes.
+Matthew Bottone says with these drones and other devices, the team was able to locate the missing man in about five minutes.